 Once you register with CyberGhost VPN, you only submit information like a username, activated serial numbers, and password.
 Since subscribers are not requested to provide their real names, credit card names, or addresses, the credential cannot correlate with any other person and ensures the security of your personal information.

-To completely distances itself from its user’s personal information, CyberGhost does not even process in-house payments itself.
+To completely distance itself from its user’s personal information, CyberGhost does not even process in-house payments itself.
 This assures the subscribers that the VPN cannot reveal their identities at any given time, even if it is forced to.

 Which Type of Data Is Stored by CyberGhost?

 For statistical purposes, CyberGhost records the log-ins of an anonymous account once per day and sums up the daily log-ins for a month.
 The daily log-in data is deleted after 24 hours, and the monthly sum is deleted at the end of each month.
 Although we don’t even like to hear this, we can assume that they are acting in good faith here and not recording anything that they should not be.

 Deleting information helps to ensure that it does not endanger its user’s privacy in any way.
 Nevertheless, it is vital to understand that a VPN is a business; hence, it needs to know if its customers are actually using the service.